verana-labs/verifiable-trust-vpr-spec/spec.md

 ###### [MOD-PP-MSG-7-2-4] Create Root Participant overlap checks

-We want to make sure that 2 permissions cannot be active at the same time.
-If `corporation` wishes to create a new permission but existing active one never expires (or expire too far from now), `corporation` MUST use first the [Set Participant Effective Until](#mod-pp-msg-8-set-participant-effective-until) to set or adjust the `effective_until` value.
+We want to make sure that 2 `Participant` entries cannot be active at the same time.
+If `corporation` wishes to create a new `Participant` entry but the existing one never expires (or expires too far from now), `corporation` MUST use first the [Set Participant Effective Until](#mod-pp-msg-8-set-participant-effective-until) to set or adjust the `effective_until` value.

 Find all [[ref: active participants]] `participants[]` (not revoked, not slashed, not repaid) for `schema_id`, ECOSYSTEM,  `corporation`.

-> Note: unlike overlap checks from other methods, here we do not need to check for `validator_participant_id`, as for ECOSYSTEM type permissions it is NULL.
+> Note: unlike overlap checks from other methods, here we do not need to check for `validator_participant_id`, as for ECOSYSTEM-role `Participant` entries it is NULL.

 for each `Participant` entry `p` from `participants[]`:

 - if `p.effective_until` is greater than `effective_from`, method execution MUST abort.
 - if `p.effective_from` is lower than `effective_until`, method execution MUST abort.
-- if `p.effective_until` is NULL (never expire), creation of a new permission doesn't make any sense and method execution MUST abort.
+- if `p.effective_until` is NULL (never expire), creation of a new `Participant` entry doesn't make any sense and method execution MUST abort.

 > note: this check was not present in v3.